Super Soccer

+Super Soccer, known in Japanese as Super Formation Soccer (スーパーフォーメーションサッカー), is a football (soccer) video game developed by Human Entertainment for the Super Nintendo Entertainment System (SNES) and published by Human Entertainment in Japan and Nintendo internationally.
+It was released in Japan in 1991 and in North America and Europe in 1992, being a launch title in Europe.
+It was included on the Nintendo Classic Mini: Super Famicom released in Japan in October 2017 and was initially re-released worldwide on the Nintendo Classics service in September 2019, but was delisted on March 28, 2025.

 Gameplay

 The game consists of exhibition games and tournament games.
 In exhibition, one can choose to play either a match or a shootout (which is not available in the Japanese version).
 In tournament mode, one plays until one beats all other teams.
 After beating all the national teams, the player must play one final team, Nintendo (Human in the Japanese version).
 When the tournament has been won, the player receives a code to play the game in a more advanced mode.

+Shooting

+The Gameplay provides a wide range of shooting options.
+It is possible to do a low shot by pressing the passing button.
+The shoot can be straight or bent in either way to make the shoot wider or closer.
+The same thing is possible by shooting higher.
+A shot that would normally be too wide, central or narrow can be bent.